UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: Experiments

 \subsection{Settings}

 We conduct experiments on the Chengdu and Porto datasets, described in Table~\ref{table:datasets}.
 For consistency, both datasets are standardized to a sampling interval of 15 seconds.
 Trajectories with fewer than six points are excluded.
 We sort the trajectories by their start time and split the datasets into training, evaluation, and testing sets in an 8:1:1 ratio.
 Both pre-training and fine-tuning are performed on the training set.
-The fine-tuning process includes an early-stopping mechanism that allows up to 10 epochs of tolerance, based on evaluation metrics from the evaluation set.
-The final metrics are calculated using the testing set.
+The fine-tuning process includes an early-stopping mechanism with 10 epochs of tolerance, based on metrics calculated on the evaluation set.
+The final metrics are calculated on the testing set.

-We evaluate a selection of existing trajectory embedding methods introduced in Section~\ref{sec:survey}, implementing them in the UniTE pipeline.
-In terms of downstream adaptors, discussed in Section~\ref{sec:downstream-adaptor}, we use destination prediction, arrival time estimation, and trajectory classification adapters.
-These cover downstream tasks in three representative scenarios: incomplete sub-trajectory, incomplete trajectory features, and complete trajectory.
+We evaluate all existing trajectory embedding methods introduced in Section~\ref{sec:survey}, implementing them with the UniTE pipeline.
+In terms of downstream adaptors discussed in Section~\ref{sec:downstream-adaptor}, we use destination prediction, arrival time estimation, and trajectory classification adapters.
+These cover downstream tasks in three representative scenarios: incomplete trajectory sequence, incomplete trajectory features, and complete trajectory sequence.
 All the three types of training strategies covered in Section~\ref{sec:training-strategy} are applied in the experiments.